ssalazarcolores/Classification-of-eye-movements-using-optical-flow-and-deep-learning-a-new-methodological-approach/README.md

 - tensorflow 2.8.1
 - opencv-gpu 4.6.0-dev

+# Reference
+The manuscript is currently under revision.

 # Contact us
 For more questions, please feel free to contact us:
 - abello15@alumnos.uaq.mx